Boost Motivation with Universal Design for Learning

 • Check the language in your syllabus and other communication to ensure it is inclusive of all people and reflects the preferred language that relates to some identities.
 See Educause’s Inclusive Language Guide and NC State’s inclusive language guidelines for some tips.

-• If course material or concepts have historical or current disparate impact on different parts of the population or certain groups of people, consider highlighting those societal and environmental implications so that students in those groups to feel their experiences are heard.
+• If course material or concepts have historical or current disparate impact on different parts of the population or certain groups of people, consider highlighting those societal and environmental implications (without calling out particular students’ identities) so that students in those groups to feel their experiences are heard.

 • Provide ways that students can express themselves and bring in their own experiences to enrich the learning environment.
 One particularly useful tool for this is Yellowdig, a platform for student-driven discussion and sharing designed to build a learning community.
 Learn more by reading the Overview of Yellowdig.